 If you acquire a new Dependent or marry, you may add your new Dependent to the Plan.
+Your employer must submit and Enrollment/Add/Termination Form to HNE.
+HNE may also require documents that prove that the new Dependent is eligible.
+You must submit this information to HNE within 30 days of the Effective Date.
+If you do not notify HNE within 30 days of the Effective Date, you may add new Dependents only at your Group's next Open Enrollment period.
 The Effective Date of coverage for new Dependents will be the date of any one of the following events: